ixrock/mobx-react-table-grid/README.md

 import React from "react"
-import ReactDOM from "react-dom" import { observable } from "mobx" import { inject, observer } from "mobx-react" import { createTableState, Table } from "mobx-react-table-grid";
+import ReactDOM from "react-dom" import { observable } from "mobx" import { observer } from "mobx-react" import { createTableState, Table } from "mobx-react-table-grid";

 interface ResourceItem {